All Episodes

 Yes.

-And over these past few weeks, you can see in different parts of the world, Morocco, Algeria, Pakistan, and Saudi Arabia recently, where this extremism is rearing its head, is trying to dislodge the prospects of stability and progress in so many different countries.
+And over these past few weeks, you can see in different parts of the world, Morocco, Algeria, Pakistan, in Saudi Arabia recently, where this extremism is rearing its head, is trying to dislodge the prospects of stability and progress in so many different countries.

-And that is true, whether it's in our own countries, which have both suffered from terrorism, or in Iraq or Afghanistan.
+And that is true whether it's in our own countries, which have both suffered from terrorism, or in Iraq or Afghanistan.

 Do you think he is partly to blame for that?